antmicro/kenning-pipeline-manager/README.md

 ### Static HTML application

-To build Pipeline Manager as a static HTML application run  in the root directory:
+To build Pipeline Manager as a static HTML application, in the root directory run:

 ```bash
 ./build static-html